-Are you heading for work in Saudi Arabia?
+Are you heading for work in the United Arab Emirates?

 The information provided in this booklet can help you feel more secure and help you work safely and successfully.
-And it can help you avoid exploitation and abuse!
+And it can help you avoid exploitation or abuse!

 Always remember, the best person to safeguard your interests is you!